andrewmmc/andrewmmc.com/content/blog/2017/vue-loader-retina-js/index.md

 ---
 title: Using Retina.js with Vue-loader
-subtitle: Serve your retina images in Vue as well
 date: '2017-05-09T00:00:00.000Z'
-featuredImage: "./cover.png"
-tags: ["frontend", "javascript"]
 ---

 Vue-loader is a loader for webpack to handle Vue's component.
 By default, it will handle the file paths stated in src only.